davidpots/playsongnotes/_lessons/72 [Johnny Cash] Folsom Prison Blues.md

 pdf_numpages: 2
 ---

-## Video lesson

-<iframe width="560" height="315" src="https://www.youtube.com/embed/GNvaiI37AzM?showinfo=0" frameborder="0" allowfullscreen></iframe>

-{% include pdf-module.html slug = page.slug pdf_numpages = page.pdf_numpages pdf_version = page.pdf_version has_patreon_url = page.patreon_lesson_url patreon_url = page.patreon_lesson_url free_pdf_available = page.free_pdf_available free_pdf_url = page.free_pdf_url song_name = page.song_title pdf_for_sale = page.pdf_for_sale musicnotes_url = page.musicnotes_url %}

-## Editor's notes
+## Editor's Notes

-Learn how to play "Folsom Prison Blues" by Johnny Cash!
-Chords, strumming pattern, tabs for the intro, and even how to strum with alternating bass notes.
-I'll show it all.
+Let's learn how to play _Folsom Prison Blues_ by Johnny Cash!
+In video lesson I'll teach the chords, strumming pattern, tabs for the intro, and even how to strum with alternating bass notes.
 Note, this song will need a capo on the 1st fret *if* you want to play along w/ the Cash album version.
-Otherwise, you can leave the capo behind and play it in the key of E. Best of luck, let me know what questions you have in the comments!
+Otherwise, you can leave the capo behind and play it in the key of E. Best of luck!

+## Free Video Lesson

+{% include youtube_embed.html yt_id = page.yt_video_id %}

+Timestamps:

 - 0:00 Playthrough
 - 0:44 Chords needed